One of my all-time favourite CSS tricks is using backdrop-filter: blur()

 or .gif

 ), but we can also use gradients as masks.
-For example, we can fade an image from opaque to solid:
+For example, we can fade an image from opaque to transparent:

 Code Playground